A Survival Guide to ME/CFS

 I know what it’s like when you're first diagnosed with CFS (aka ME) and you have little idea of what is going on or how to manage this nebulous condition.
 Strangely, when I finally got a diagnosis, a part of me was relieved.
 At least now I knew what I was facing and that there were concrete steps I could take.
 CFS is a very tedious and bewildering disease, but there is hope.

 In my mid-twenties, I caught glandular fever and then suspected Queensland tick typhus from which I never fully recovered.
 I went to work full time but, as time passed, I became more and more fatigued/feverish/unable to sleep and I developed random roaming joint and muscle pain.
-I refused to give into it which, I’ve now discovered, is the worst thing I could have done.
+For two years, I refused to give into it which, I’ve now discovered, is the worst thing I could have done.
 I conked out completely in 2001 and was unable to speak above a whisper, sit up in bed or lift a spoon to my mouth.
 At the time, I remember thinking that my life, as I had known it, was over.
 I also thought to myself, I guess now is the time to write that novel, a childhood dream of mine.
 I began writing it in my head and as I slowly improved, with many relapses in between, I was able to get it down on paper and, later, type it up and finally get it published.
 This is what kept me going through those first few years.

 These days, twenty years on, I’m much improved although I still need to monitor my energy levels and not overdo things.
 So long as I pace myself, I can get a reasonable amount done, just not as much as I could have before I fell ill.
 Having said that, there are some people who recover completely.
 The earlier the intervention, the greater the chance of improvement, if not a full recovery.